Woodrow Hamilton

-Woodrow Hamilton (born December 20, 1992) is an American football nose tackle who is a free agent.
-He played college football at Ole Miss.
+Woodrow Hamilton (born December 20, 1992) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Ole Miss Rebels.

 College career

 Hamilton played in 47 games with 25 starts at nose tackle and finished with 83 tackles and three sacks and one pass defensed for Mississippi.
 As a senior, he started all 12 games and totaled 29 tackles and one sack.

 Professional career

 New England Patriots

-Hamilton was signed by the New England Patriots as an undrafted free agent following the 2016 NFL Draft.
+Hamilton was signed by the New England Patriots as an undrafted free agent following the 2016 NFL draft.
 On September 3, 2016, he was released by the Patriots as part of final roster cuts and was signed to the practice squad the next day.
 He was promoted to the active roster on October 8, 2016.
 On December 21, he was released by the Patriots and was re-signed to the practice squad.
 On February 5, 2017, Hamilton's Patriots appeared in Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

 On February 7, 2017, Hamilton signed a futures contract with the Patriots.
 On September 2, 2017, Hamilton was waived/injured by the Patriots and placed on injured reserve.
 He was released with an injury settlement on September 4.